June 12, 2019

 A foreshadowing happened a block away from the Louvre.
 At 9 AM, the side streets were mostly empty.
-Trailing behind my older brother and nephew who were on Google Maps, I was targeted by a gang of teenagers, about three or four.
+Trailing behind my older brother and nephew who were on Google Maps, I was targeted by a teenage gang of about three or four.
 A dark-eyed girl suddenly started waving a form to my face.
 Their prospecting skills were off; somehow my rich but distracted brother did not strike their fancy.
 They drew closer as they grew more persistent.
 I thought it best to flee across the street.
 Just then, my hero appeared out of nowhere.
 An elderly man, not a man in uniform, shooed the juvenile delinquents away.
 Indeed, some heroes did not wear capes.
 So off we went our merry way.

 I figured that was enough assault for the day.
 But no. Right by the doorstep of the Louvre, another gang – I would say Gypsies, but I was FB-shamed for profiling – swarmed around me.
 The same modus operandi: form waving and unintelligible shouting.
 I was targeted again by four or five teens, but I could not be distracted.
 I gripped my wallet and phone in my pocket and sprinted towards the entrance queue of the Louvre.
 I cut through a line of people and the gang dispersed empty-handed but not before unzipping the body bag slung across my chest.
-In retrospect, I was the one profiled: a Chinese-looking tourist loaded with shopping money.
+In retrospect, I was the one profiled: a Chinese-looking tourist must be loaded with shopping money.